gzn1337/pwn-college-CTF/README.md

 # PwnCollege — Cybersecurity
 ```
-This repository documents my journey through the **PwnCollege** challenges.
-It is a collection of solutions and structured notes, aimed at learning and sharing practical cybersecurity knowledge.
+This repository is a collection of solutions and structured notes, aimed at learning and sharing practical cybersecurity knowledge.
 ```
 ---